 Organizing and maintaining the documentary record of institutions, groups, communities, and individuals.

-Assisting in the process of interpreting documentation of past events through the use of primary source materials.

-Serving a broad range of people who seek to locate and use the information found in evidentiary records.
+Promoting discovery and access to primary source materials by a broad range of people who seek to use the information found in evidentiary records, including to interpret past events.

 The modern archives profession endeavors to ground its theoretical foundations and functions in a set of core values that guides all the practices and activities of archivists, both individually and collectively.
 These core values embody what our field stands for and should inform the professional actions of SAA’s membership.
-But it should be noted that the historical records held within archives often afford the most power to those who create and control the archive itself.
-In a democratic society, such power should benefit each individual equally.
-Hence, archivists should ensure that their professional guidelines empower them to equitably provide labor and resources in service of all members of society.
+Archivists should use these guidelines to provide equitable service to all members of society.

-Accordingly, this statement of core archival values articulates a set of principles that serve both as a reminder of how archivists should strive to engage professionally and as a primer for contextualizing archivists' role in a greater societal sense.
+Accordingly, this statement of core archival values articulates a set of principles that serve both as a reminder of how archivists should strive to engage professionally and as a framework for contextualizing archivists' role in a greater societal sense.
 Archivists are often subjected to competing claims and imperatives that may pull in conflicting directions.
 These core values can guide archivists when making professional decisions, serving as a lens through which they can examine complex ethical concerns that may arise during their work.

 Access and Use: Access to records is essential in all personal, community, academic, business, and government settings.
-Archivists should promote and provide the widest possible accessibility of materials, while respecting legal and ethical access restrictions including public statutes, cultural protections, donor contracts, and privacy requirements.
+Archivists should promote and provide the widest possible access to materials, while respecting legal and ethical access restrictions including public statutes, cultural protections, donor contracts, and privacy considerations and expectations.
 While access may be justifiably limited in some instances, archivists still seek to foster open access and unrestricted use as broadly as possible when appropriate.

 The goal of use should be considered during every phase of acquisition, description, and access.
 Even individuals who do not directly use archival materials still benefit indirectly from research, public programs, and other forms of archival work, including an increased awareness that records exist, are being cared for, and can be accessed when needed.
-Accordingly, use of documentary records should be actively promoted and protected by archivists.
+Accordingly, use of documentary records should be actively promoted and supported by archivists.

+For more on access and use see also the International Council on Archives Principles of Access to Archives.

 Accountability: Archivists help maintain documentary evidence of actions by individuals, groups, and organizations.
 By preserving records of societal experiences, functions, activities, and decision-making, archivists provide important resources for contemporary and future entities seeking accountability.

-In the public sphere, leaders must be held accountable both to the judgment of history and future generations, as well as to citizens in the ongoing governance of society.
-In the private sector, archival documentation assists in protecting the rights and interests of consumers, shareholders, employees, individuals, and communities.
+Whether in the public sphere, private sector, academia, or other institutional settings, leaders must be held accountable both to the judgment of history and future generations.
+This includes public accountability in the ongoing governance and functioning of society, as well as protecting the rights and interests of individuals and communities.
 Preserving evidentiary records for both public and private entities creates a mechanism to cultivate transparency within organizations and can help make power imbalances visible.

+Archivists are accountable to internal and external stakeholders in exercising their professional responsibilities and judgement.
+Archivists should be transparent in documenting their interventions in the historical record as these may affect the understanding and use of collections in their custody.
+The aim is to produce trust in and between users, archivists, repositories, and the communities documented in archival collections.